openstack-archive/fuel-docs/pages/installation-fuel-web/install.rst

     VirtualBox by creating the VMs yourself.
 See "Manual Mode" for more information.

-The requirements for running Fuel Web on VirtualBox are:
+The requirements for running FuelWeb on VirtualBox are:

 * A physical machine with Linux or Mac OS.